How Delegating Tasks Can Free Up Your Time, Increase Earnings and Accelerate Your Channel

 - Stand-alone editor: They charge $15/hr, and each time this editor sends a video to you, 2 revisions are needed.
-This and communication will likely use 1 hour (or more) of your time for each video.
+The reviewing process plus communication will likely use 1 hour (or more) of your time for each video.

 - Post-production company: They charge $35/hr and each time the company sends a video to you, 1 revision is needed.
-This and communication will likely use up to 15 minutes of your time for each video.
+The reviewing process plus communication will likely use up to 15 minutes of your time for each video.

-Not only are you saving valuable time (both for business and leisure) but, with the new mindset approach, you’re actually profiting more by going with a higher quality service that saves as much of your time as possible.
+With a company, not only are you saving valuable time (both for business and leisure) but, from this new mindset, you’re actually profiting more by going with a higher quality service that saves as much of your time as possible.
 You also create more headspace for yourself to concentrate on generating more ideas and discovering new opportunities.

 And the above calculation doesn’t even take into consideration the improved reliability, consistency, quality, turnaround time, and many other benefits you often get by working with the right company.

 To round up, then, this is the fundamental mindset shift that we’re suggesting: